 4. The Right Adaptive Equipment Can Make A Big Difference

-Today, there are a wide range of gadgets and equipment that can make showering/bathing safer and easier for older adults.
+Today, there are a wide range of gadgets and equipment (for example, walk in tubs and zero threshold showers) that can make showering/bathing safer and easier for older adults.

 Here is our list of products that we recommend: